Louisville 2025 Program

 8:30am - 10:00am Saturday I Session - Documentary Screening with Q&A: "City of Ali" Explores the Local Roots of Muhammad Ali's Global Legacy

 Film run time is 81 minutes.
-Question and Answer session with Director, Graham Shelby and panel occurs immediately following the film, in the same location (see session J4).
+Question and Answer session with documentary director, Graham Shelby, and panel occurs immediately following the screening, in the same location (see session J4).

 J1: Panel - Colonialism, Commerce and Culture: Economic Conflicts and the Contributions of Enslaved Laborers in the Iberian Atlantic World, 15th-19th Centuries